 Mr. Shore’s work on the topic of Christianity and LGBT equality came to be featured by Dan Savage, Andrew Sullivan, GLAAD, Advocate.com, Towleroad, Joe.
 My.
 God., Good As You, and many others.
 Straight as he is, he was also a featured columnist for LGBTQ Nation.

-Over the years, as so many of Shore’s blog posts on the matter of LGBT equality went viral* (e.g., What Would Jesus Do If Invited to a Gay Wedding?; Mr. Wallis and His Big Gay Waffle; If You Take Paul Literally on Homosexuality, Take Jesus Literally on Money; An open letter to Exodus International’s super-remorseful Alan Chambers; The Inevitability of the Rise of Progressive Christianity), things began to change.
+Over the years, as post after post of Shore’s on the matter of LGBT equality went viral (e.g., What Would Jesus Do If Invited to a Gay Wedding?; Mr. Wallis and His Big Gay Waffle; If You Take Paul Literally on Homosexuality, Take Jesus Literally on Money; An open letter to Exodus International’s super-remorseful Alan Chambers; The Inevitability of the Rise of Progressive Christianity), things began to change. (“Viral” is here defined as shared on FB at least 25,000 times.)
 Slowly but surely, as the idea grew in popularity, first progressive Christian bloggers and then progressive Christian leaders felt increasingly safe affirming LGBT equality.

 Many of Mr. Shore’s original and then-radical arguments in support of the Christian acceptance of full LGBT equality are now standard progressive Christian positions on the matter.
 To obey the “law” of condemning homosexuality is to egregiously violate what Jesus himself declared the Greatest Commandment.
 What anti-gay Christians are denying gay people—in direct defiance of everything for which Jesus stood and died—is nothing less than love.
 The blood of any gay person’s suicide is on the hands of all anti-gay Christians.
 Like it or not, every anti-gay Christian is, necessarily and by definition, a bigot.
 The very phrase “anti-gay Christians” as a means of keeping conversations on the issue singularly focused.
 All of these thoughts and ideas, and more like them, were conceived by Mr. Shore, first expressed on blog posts of his that went viral, and are now commonplace throughout progressive Christianity.